bertronika/copris/README.md

 # COPRIS - a converting printer server

-COPRIS is a multifunction printer server, made for sending raw text to a dot-matrix printer on a local network.
-What makes it different from a netcat server piped to a printer device is the ability to convert characters on the go.
+COPRIS is a multifunction printer server, made primarily for sending raw text to a dot-matrix printer over a network, while performing optional text conversion.

 COPRIS differs from CUPS.
 Not just by being smaller with less features, it has a different objective.
 Sure, CUPS is also a server, but it doesn't provide